Seattle job market is past its ‘golden age’ for tech workers

 Given its reputation, UW graduates are still in high demand: Even as hiring is down across the industry, job placement among the graduating class of 2025 reached an all-time high, according to a survey of former students.

 Vaishnavi Vidyasagar, 21, recalled the optimism that computer science grads once had about their prospects.
-When she was a high schooler in Sammamish a few years ago, she’d hear stories about UW alumni getting jobs at Amazon and Microsoft straight after graduation.
+When she was a high schooler in Sammamish, Washington, a few years ago, she’d hear stories about UW alumni getting jobs at Amazon and Microsoft straight after graduation.

 Now a senior at UW, she and her peers approach the job search with more trepidation.